pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-kubernetes-aks/index.md

     youtube_url:

     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2024-03-20T09:00:00.000-07:00
+    sortable_date: 2024-03-26T09:00:00.000-07:00

     # Duration of the webinar.
-    duration: 1 hour
+    duration: 90 minutes

     # "virtual" will be shown under "show virtual events only", otherwise shown as City, State (seattle, wa)
     location: virtual

     # Description of the webinar.
     description: |
-        Learn the fundamentals of Infrastructure as Code through a series of guided exercises using AWS and Pulumi’s platform, where you can use familiar programming languages to provision modern cloud infrastructure.
+        Getting started with Kubernetes doesn't have to be complex!
+Pulumi's infrastructure-as-code (IaC) platform can help remove the complexity and enable even beginner developers to use any programming language to provision modern infrastructure.
+In this session, you will learn the fundamentals of building and deploying containerized workloads and get an introduction to Pulumi's IaC platform and deployment on Azure.

-        This workshop is designed to help users who are completely new to Pulumi become familiar with the core concepts to be effective with the Pulumi Infrastructure as Code platform.
-We will guide you through the Pulumi platform with diagrams and a series of hands-on exercises to help you understand the building blocks available in Pulumi.
+        We’ll guide you through setting up an Azure AKS cluster and deploying a containerized workload to the cluster.
+This workshop is designed to help new users become familiar with the core concepts needed to effectively deploy Kubernetes clusters and workloads on Azure.
+We will guide you through the Pulumi platform with diagrams and a series of examples to help accelerate your cloud projects.

-    learn:
-        - The basics of the Pulumi Programming Model
-        - How to provision, update, and destroy AWS resources
-        - Build a simple serverless App with Lambda and s3 bucket

     # The webinar presenters
     presenters:
-        - name: Josh Kodroff
+        - name: Engin Diri
-          role: Sr. Solutions Architect, Pulumi
+          role: Sr. Community Engineer, Pulumi
-          photo: /images/team/josh-kodroff.jpg
+          photo: /images/team/engin-diri.jpg

     # case-sensitive
     tags:
         level: Beginner # Beginner, Intermediate, Advanced
-        topics: ["AWS"]
+        topics: ["Azure", "Kubernetes"]
         languages: []

 # The right hand side form section.
 form:
-    # HubSpot form id.
-    hubspot_form_id: ad4c73db-9f9e-4925-a9e6-bd42866d09cc
+    hubspot_form_id: 54cb6dec-96e5-4849-bfdb-21f77a1a8209
-    salesforce_campaign_id: 701PQ000007obTUYAY
+    salesforce_campaign_id: 701PQ000007oxyYYAQ
 ---